 The right lobe of the thyroid gland appears enlarged but without retrosternal extension.

 A small well-defined low-density lesion superiorly in segment VIII of the liver is likely to be a cyst.

 No suspicious bony abnormalities seen.

-Conclusion: The combination of interstitial abnormality, ground-glass opacity and lung cysts favours a diagnosis of lymphocytic interstitial pneumonia.
+Conclusion: The combination of interstitial abnormality, ground-glass opacity and lung cysts favors a diagnosis of lymphocytic interstitial pneumonia.